endoflife-date/endoflife.date/products/ios.md

 ---

-> [iOS](https://www.apple.com/ios/) is Aple's mobile operating system created by Apple, and used in the company's mobile devices, including the iPhone.
+> [iOS](https://www.apple.com/ios/) is a mobile operating system created by Apple, and used in the company's mobile devices, including the iPhone.
 It is the world's second-most widely installed operating system, after Android.

 Major versions of iOS are released annually.
 Apple significantly extended the cycle of updates for iOS-supported devices over the years.
 Usually, only the latest iOS release is supported by Apple.
 Starting with iOS 15, Apple started to support [2 major versions of iOS](https://www.zdnet.com/article/still-running-ios-14-on-your-iphone-apple-brings-support-to-an-end/), for a short period of time.